 2. Do frequent feelings checks - Determine how you feel when you wake up in the morning.
-If the feeling is negative, figure out what's causing it and take steps to resolve the unsettling situation.
+If the feeling is negative or undesirable, figure out what's causing it and take steps to resolve the unsettling situation.
 Reorient your emotions with affirmations and confidence to set a new tone for the day.
 Recognize any physiologic clues your body gives off as evidence of emotional stress.

-3. Focus on the positive - Admit any negative feelings you may have, deal with them, and move on.
+3. Focus on the positive - Admit where you may be experiencing emotional entanglements, process them so they don't linger, and allow yourself to move on emotionally.
 Do not dwell on circumstances from the past or those you cannot control.
 Say positive affirmations and keep inspirational quotes handy.
 Remember that what you focus on is what you will attract in life, so put your energy toward that which you desire, not what you don't want.

 4. Take care of your physical self - The mind/body connection refers to how your body responds to the way you think, feel, and act.
 If you are physically healthy, your emotions will tend to be high.
 Bodily dis-ease or illness can create a slippery slope of negative emotions which self-perpetuate other physical problems, such as insomnia, upset stomach, and general aches and pains.
 Respect your body by exercising, eating nutritious foods, and getting proper rest.